David Paton: Career

+Pilot

 In 1973, Paton was a co-founder of Pilot.
 With Ian Bairnson, Billy Lyall and Stuart Tosh, they recorded several demos with EMI Records and recorded their first album From the Album of the Same Name which was published in 1974.
-On it was included their first major hit, "Magic" and Bairnson, who was still not an official member of the band, joined them after the recording of the first album.
+On it was included their first major hit, "Magic" and Bairnson, who was still not an official member of the band, joined them after the recording of the first album (Paton had played most of the lead guitar on the first album).

 They released their second album Second Flight in 1975, and its single "January" topped the UK Singles Chart for three weeks, ironically beginning week ending 1 February. and it was followed in 1976 by their third, Morin Heights which was recorded at Le Studio in Morin Heights in Quebec, Canada, and produced by Roy Thomas Baker.

+In 2014, Paton, Bairnson and also Stuart Tosh re-released as the full band Pilot an album called A Pilot Project, which contains exclusively tracks from the Alan Parsons Project.
+That same year, on 6 September 2014, David Paton, Ian Bairnson and Stuart Tosh played Midfest in Edinburgh for the first time in 39 years with the original line-up (minus the late Billy Lyall).

+In 2016 and 2017, Paton, along with Ian Bairnson, was back live as Band Pilot, primarily in Japan, the UK and Germany.
+They were supported by Kenny Hutchison (keyboards, vocals), Calais Brown (guitar, vocals), Dave Stewart (drums, vocals) and Irvin Duguid (keyboards, vocals).

+In 2019, David Paton sort of single-handedly released a follow-up to A Pilot Project, The Traveller - Another Pilot Project.
+With a few exceptions, he recorded all the instruments himself.

+In July 2021, Pilot (Paton and Bairnson) released The Magic EP, featuring 4 completely re-recorded older songs: Magic, January, Just A Smile and Over The Moon.
+The latter was completely rearranged for this purpose.
+On 21 March 2022, the long-announced follow-up album The Magic Collection was released, on which the EP tracks are also included.

+The Alan Parsons Project

 The same year, he and Bairnson started working with producer Alan Parsons and published a first album under the name Alan Parsons Project, Tales of Mystery & Imagination.
-Paton played bass and sang with the band until the 1986 album Stereotomy as he continued to work with other artists as a session musician.
-He also played on the first two albums by Kate Bush in 1978, The Kick Inside and Lionheart.
+Paton played bass and sang with the band until the 1986 album Stereotomy as he continued to work with other artists as a touring- and session musician.
+He briefly returned to sing lead and backing vocals and play acoustic guitar at the Project's only live appearance in 1990 for the Night of the Proms, while Laurence Cottle played bass guitar as he'd done on the Project's Gaudi and Freudiana.
+Paton wasn't asked to participate in any further Parsons albums or tours.

-In the 1980s, Paton was known for his work with Camel and Elton John in studio albums and touring around the world.
-Other credits include bass guitar and backing vocals for several albums by Fish, as well as Rick Wakeman in the 1990s, such as The Classical Connection, African Bach, Softsword, The Classical Connection 2 and Prayers.
-In 1984, he was a member of Keats.
-In 1985, he participated to the original score for the movie Ladyhawke which was written, composed and played by Andrew Powell and produced by Alan Parsons.